IT’S TIME FOR A NEW ADVENTURE

 The Princess Theatre values your security and safety.
 As such, security screening will be taking place at the theatre prior to admittance of the Play.
 In accordance with the Theatre Conditions of Entry, all bags will be searched upon entry and any Prohibited or Restricted items, including alcohol or professional photography, video or audio recording equipment will not be allowed inside the building.
 Patrons may also be subject to further screening if warranted.
 No suitcases or large bags with dimensions greater than A3 will be allowed into the theatre and there will be no storage space immediately outside.
 Please make arrangements to leave suitcases and large bags elsewhere.
 Personal items cannot be left at your seats between Parts and you must take all your belongings with you.

 Please arrive from up to 45 minutes before the start time of each performance in order to ensure you are seated in good time.
 There are bars with refreshments to enjoy and opportunities to purchase official merchandise before the show.
-LATECOMERS WILL NOT BE ADMITTED UNTIL INTERMISSION
+LATECOMERS WILL NOT BE ADMITTED UNTIL A SUITABLE BREAK IN THE PERFORMANCE.

 - Trams: The Princess Theatre is located in the Free Tram Zone.
 The nearest tram stop is Bourke St/Spring St and Parliament Station (Route 86, 96 and 35).